-WAIC receivers shall tolerate interference from sources operating outside of the frequency band 4 200 – 4 400 MHz whose total combined power as measured at the WAIC receiver (following the front end filter) does not exceed ‐30 dBm.
+WAIC receivers shall meet their intended performance targets in presence of interference from sources operating outside of the frequency band 4 200 – 4 400 MHz whose total combined power as measured at the WAIC receiver (following the front end filter) does not exceed ‐30 dBm.

-WAIC receivers shall tolerate interference from sources operating outside of the frequency band 4 200 ‐ 4 400 MHz whose total combined emitted power falling within the frequency band 4 200 ‐ 4 400 MHz as measured at the WAIC receiver (following the front end filter) does not exceed a power spectral density of ‐101 dBm / MHz.
+WAIC receivers shall meet their intended performance targets in presence of interference from sources operating outside of the frequency band 4 200 ‐ 4 400 MHz whose total combined emitted power falling within the frequency band 4 200 ‐ 4 400 MHz as measured at the WAIC receiver (following the front end filter) does not exceed a power spectral density of ‐101 dBm / MHz.